sammmlow/ORBITM/docs/_build/html/_sources/index.rst.txt

 .. note:: ORBITM was designed for low Earth orbits.
 Thus, the working range of altitudes, before loss of atmospheric density accuracies, should be bounded within 86 - 1,000 km.

+.. warning:: ORBITM was **not designed for high precision**, and thus the life-time estimation **cannot be used for re-entry and descent** positioning estimations.

 1. Installation